-If you have chronic costochondritis, the pain may return — even with treatment — when you exercise or engage in certain activities.
+If you have chronic costochondritis, the pain may persist or return — even with treatment — when you exercise or engage in certain activities.
 In these cases, you may need to seek long-term care to make sure that costochondritis doesn’t affect your quality of life and ability to take part in daily activities.

 Pains associated with costochondritis can indicate other issues.
-Chest pains can often mean that you’re having heart issues, so see your doctor right away when you feel pain in your chest to make sure that you’re not having a heart attack or have pneumonia.
+Chest pain can often mean that you’re having heart or lung issues, so see your doctor right away when you feel pain in your chest to make sure that you’re not having a heart attack or have pneumonia.